uladkasach/Hotel-Reviews-REU/README.md

-These are the primary scripts I've bene working with, but the saved models/data/etc are not in the repository because they're too large.
+These are the primary scripts I've been working with, but the saved models/data/etc are not in the repository because they're too large.
 So these scripts won't actually work if you try to run them on your machine.